rpm-software-management/dnf5/doc/misc/specs.7.rst

 Comps ``specs`` are prefixed by ``@`` for commands that also accept package ``specs``.
 For example see :manpage:`dnf5-install(8)`, :ref:`Install Command <install_command_ref-label>`.

+The group and environment commands accept both ``<group-spec>`` and ``<environment-spec>``, but prefer only their corresponding type in case both groups and environments match the given argument.
+Other commands that accept both types affect both groups and environments.

 Modules
 =======